Resource Management: Token Usage and Cost Tracking with Langfuse¶

 • Completed Tutorial 01 - You should understand basic agent creation

 ⚠️ Python 3.14 Warning: Python 3.14 can cause compatibility issues with Langfuse.
-We recommend using Python 3.10, 3.11, 3.12, or 3.13 to avoid problems.
+We recommend using Python 3.13 to avoid problems.

 First time?
 See Tutorial 01 for detailed instructions on installing Python, setting up a virtual environment, and creating your API key.